MaeRaDP/403_CMPUTPSYCH/Assignment5/README.md

 nBlocks = 2

 #-stimulus names (and stimulus extensions, if images) *
-faces = ['image_dir']*10 #from level 1 = first string of counterbalanced tuple = name of the image directory you want experiment to go to print(faces)
+faces = ['image_dir']*10 #from level 1 zipping tutorial = first string of counterbalanced tuple = name of the image directory you want experiment to go to print(faces)

 imageCounter = 1
-pics = [] #from level 1 = second string of counterbalanced tuple = image name from inside directory to present while imageCounter < 11:
+pics = [] #from level 1 zipping tutorial = second string of counterbalanced tuple = image name from inside directory to present while imageCounter < 11:
     pics.append('face' + f"{imageCounter:02d}" + '.jpg')
     imageCounter = imageCounter + 1